magnet-tn/dwa15-fall2016-notes/03_Laravel/04_New_Laravel_Application.md

 ## Troubleshooting

+### Composer installs an older version of Laravel

+If Composer is downloading an older version of Laravel than you're expecting, it could be because your PHP in command line is out of date, and Composer is getting the latest version of Laravel supported by that version.

+Confirm by running `php --version`

+It should report back >= 5.6

+If it's 5.5 or less, you will get an older version of Laravel.
+Revisit the [Composer Setup](https://github.com/susanBuck/dwa15-fall2016-notes/blob/master/03_Laravel/03_Composer_Setup.md) notes where it talks about checking/setting your PHP version in Command Line.

 ### Cache permission error when creating a new Laravel project with Composer

 If you see the following warning when installing Laravel w/ Composer...